rhntn/empire-earth-turkiye/README.md

 ## About This Project

-**Empire Earth Türkiye** is an unofficial Turkish community edition of **Empire Earth: The Art of Conquest**, built on the **NeoEE Community Setup**.
-Its purpose is to provide a complete Turkish localization while preserving the original gameplay and improving compatibility with modern Windows systems.
+**Empire Earth Türkiye** is an unofficial Turkish community edition of **Empire Earth: The Art of Conquest**, built on the **Empire Earth Community** project and the **NeoEE Community Setup**.
+Its goal is to provide a complete Turkish localization while preserving the original gameplay and improving compatibility with modern Windows systems.

 A legitimate copy of **Empire Earth: The Art of Conquest** is required to use this project.
 No original game files or copyrighted assets are distributed with this repository.

-This project is **not affiliated with, endorsed by, or supported by Rebellion, NeoEE, Sierra Entertainment, or any other rights holder.**
+This project is **not affiliated with, endorsed by, or supported by Rebellion, the Empire Earth Community, NeoEE, Sierra Entertainment, or any other rights holder.**

 ### Official Resources